Top Running Back Targets to Monitor at 2022 NFL Trade Deadline - NewsBreak

 The saga of NFL quarterback Tom Brady and his estranged wife Gisele Bündchen has dominated the headlines for months.
 While it looks like the two sides may likely be headed for a nasty divorce with Bündchen hiring a top divorce attorney, there may still be one way that Brady can save their marriage.

-Dallas Cowboys Trade for Johnathan Hankins, Add Kendall Sheffield to Practice Squad
+NFL Insider: Dallas Cowboys expected to sign Kendall Sheffield to shore up secondary

-The Dallas Cowboys added two Buckeyes on Tuesday.
-The Cowboys made a trade with the Las Vegas Raiders for Johnathan Hankins, sending a pair of late-round draft picks in exchange for the former Ohio State defensive tackle.
-According to NFL Network’s Ian Rapoport, the Cowboys are also signing former Ohio...
+After cornerback Jourdan Lewis suffered a season-ending injury on Sunday during the Cowboys’ 24-6 win over the Detroit Lions, Dallas is reportedly signing free-agent corner Kendall Sheffield.
+Sheffield would join the practice squad, according to Ian Rapoport, but he could potentially help shore up the secondary.
+The former Ohio...

 Where the Bears are currently slated to pick in the 1st round of 2023 NFL draft